Much has been written and said about the relative level of the stock market and the value of an ounce of gold.

 This alone is a compelling reason to buy and own gold and history provides us with important examples of this phenomenon.

 It is impossible to accurately and repeatedly forecast the twists and turns of the stock market or the gold market.
-Because these two markets are negatively correlated with one another over the long-term, it makes sense to include gold in a properly diversified financial plan in order to be constantly vigilant against the possibility of a bear market in stocks.
+Because these two markets are negatively correlated with one another over the long-term, it makes sense to include gold in a properly diversified financial plan in order to be constantly vigilant against the possibility of a bear market in stocks and gold’s value.